Fkayensu/guess-my-number-game/README.md

 - The "Press Start 2P" font is imported and applied to the body.
 - Various elements are styled for consistent and visually appealing presentation.
 - Interactive elements, such as buttons, change appearance on hover for user feedback.

+## JavaScript Functionality

+The JavaScript code adds interactivity to the game.
+The randomly generated secret number is compared with the player's guess.
+The game provides feedback messages, updates the score, and adjusts styling based on the player's performance.

+- `displayMessage`: Updates the message displayed to the player based on their guess.
+- `updateNumber`: Updates the displayed number in the UI.
+- `updateScore`: Updates the displayed score in the UI.
+- `updateHighScore`: Updates the displayed highscore, keeping track of the player's best performance.
+- `changeBackgroundColor`: Changes the background color of the game based on the player's performance.
+- `changeNumberWidth`: Adjusts the width of the displayed number for visual effect.

+Event Listeners:

+- **Check Button**: Checks the player's guess, updates the UI, and handles win or loss scenarios.
+- **Again Button**: Resets the game for a new round.